shivannis/xandr-docs-public/xandr-docs/monetize/working-with-payment-rules.md

 ---
 title: Working with Payment Rules
-description: Explore Payment Rules in financial pacts, single/base rules, with specific impression conditions (geography, frequency) between networks and publishers.
+description: Explore financial pact payment rules, considering geography and frequency, for a nuanced understanding between networks and publishers. ms.date: 10/28/2023

-ms.date: 10/28/2023
 ---